ZJU-BMI/AKI_Phenogroup/README.md

 ## Step 3 Discard Undesirable Admissions and Features
 Please run the 'visit_and_feature_filter.py' script in the /src folder
 According to the requirement of this study, we need to included adult heart failure patients with normal renal function and relative complete EHR data to conduct analysis.
 Therefore, discarding undesirable information contained in the 'mimic_unpreprocessed.csv' is necessary.
-The 'visit_and_feature_filter.py' script is responsible to discard undesirable information.
+The 'visit_and_feature_filter.py' script is responsible to discard undesirable information, which basically follows the procedure in Figure S2 in the paper.
 Once the script is successfully executed, we can find a file named 'filtered.csv' in the /resource folder.
 The file contains 1,006 admissions, and each admission consists of 40 variables.

 ## Step 4 Convert and Impute Data
 Please run the 'value_convert.py' script